lindvalllab/clinicalXLNet/README.md

 We provide notebook for preprocessing clinical notes and curate the PMV cohort on MIMIC-III.
 It consists of two parts, [R script](cohort_curation/HST953_FALL2019_Cohort_Selection27Sep19.Rmd) generates the general mechanical ventilation cohort and this [notebook](cohort_curation/MechVent_Preprocessing.ipynb) generates the specific cohort, see papers for detailed cohort curation process.

-Data file is expected to have column "TEXT", "HADM_ID" and "Label" (Note chunks, Admission ID, Label).

 ## Contact

 Please contact kexinhuang@hsph.harvard.edu for help or submit an issue.